 Assemble the receiver coil (mounting brackets attached) to the upright supports using four 3/8" x 3-1/2" bolts with washers (provided).
-Position the height of the receiver coil as close as possible to the belt.
-The nominal height for the receiver coil is indicated by dimension "R" on the Frame Assembly Diagram.
-Allow for belt sag under load.
-Bolt the brackets into place with nuts and washers facing in toward the belt.
+Position the height of the receiver to allow for 1" distance between the bottom of the belt and the top of the receiver antenna at maximum belt load.
+Bolt the brackets into place with the nuts and washers facing in toward the belt.